adamjhc/stream-vertex-cover/dissertation/report/report_draft.md

 > - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/325024/informatics-bigdata.pdf
 > - https://data.gov.uk/data/contracts-finder-archive/download/1508537/821e7b57-36d3-4d7a-b8b7-9aa306dbe7c9

----

-> My supervisor Rajesh Chitnis had previously been researching the problem of parameterized vertex cover.
-I found that none of the algorithms he talked about had ever been put into practice, only ever written theoretically.

-In the past, streaming algorithms had always interested us but we lacked a specific area to be able to begin learning as the topic is very broad.
-This is when the area of graph theory was brought to us by our supervisor.
-This project gave us the platform to be able to spend time learning about streaming algorithms and frameworks.

 ### Aims

 Our work here focuses on two algorithms developed by Rajesh Chitnis et al: a branching method for solving VC($k$)[citation needed] and a kernelization method[citation needed].
 The branching method is built on a traditional non-stream method for solving VC($k$) while the kernelization technique is entirely novel.
 This techniques are designed for non-dynamic undirected graph streams.